 Developing smarter and sustainable pear orchards to maximise fruit quality, yield and labour efficiency (AP19005)

-This investment is providing the pear industry with new technology and advanced management systems to maximise fruit quality, yield and labour efficiency under increasing climate variability.
-The goal of the project is to increase profitability of pear orchards by providing tools that allow growers to consistently produce better quality produce for domestic consumption and export markets.
+From 2020 to 2023, this investment provided the pear industry with new technology and advanced management systems to maximise fruit quality, yield and labour efficiency under increasing climate variability.

-This project is part of the PIPS3 program for the apple and pear industry (the third iteration of the Productivity, Irrigation, Pests and Soils program).
-The other investments that make up this scope of work are:
+This project was part of the PIPS3 program for the apple and pear industry (the third iteration of the Productivity, Irrigation, Pests and Soils program).
+The other investments that made up this scope of work are:

 - Strengthening cultural and biological management of pests and diseases in apple and pear orchards (AP19002)